hfock/uu-recommendation-systems/README.md

 # uu-recommendation-systems

-This repository is for the individual assignment within Personal Recommendation System Lecture.
+This repository contains the mid-fidelity prototype for the Personalisation for (Public) Media's individual assignment